Posts

 Image

-After urging believers to enter God’s “ rest ,” the Letter to the Hebrews provides an eloquent description of the powerful word of God, then it returns to the subject of the Son’s priesthood “ after the order of Melchizedek .”
+After urging believers to enter God’s “ rest ,” Hebrews provides an eloquent description of the powerful Word of God and returns to the subject of the priesthood “ after the order of Melchizedek .”
 Believers must strive to enter His “ rest ” while the opportunity remains - “ TODAY, hearken to His voice .”
-In contrast, ancient Israel refused to believe the words of Yahweh, therefore, Joshua could not lead the nation into the Promised Land.
+In contrast, Ancient Israel refused to believe the words of God and suffered the consequences.
+In the final analysis, no one will escape from His penetrating Word.

 Enter His Rest